AI Inference-as-a-service Market Size 2026-2030

 -

-The report is segmented by Component (GPU, ASIC, CPU, and FPGA), Type (HBM, and DDR), Application (Machine learning models, Generative AI, Natural language processing, and Computer vision), Deployment (Cloud, and Edge) and Geography (North America, APAC, Europe, South America, Middle East and Africa)
+The report is segmented by Component (GPU, ASIC, CPU, and FPGA), Type (HBM, and DDR), Application (Machine learning models, Generative AI, Natural language processing, and Computer vision), Deployment (Cloud, and Edge) and Geography (North America, APAC, Europe, South America, Middle East and Africa).
+Among these, the GPU segment is estimated to witness significant growth during the forecast period, driven by rising adoption across key application areas.
+Each segment includes detailed qualitative and quantitative analysis, along with historical data from 2020-2024 and forecasts through 2030 with year-over-year growth rates.

 -